StegoHo/MH/about.md

 		<header class="major">
 			<h2>Me</h2>
 		</header>
 		<p>Hi!
 My name is Meng-Hsuan Ho and I'm from Tawian.
 You could call me Stego [stay-go] if you find it easier to pronouce.
-I'm currently studying Business Analytics for Master in Arizona State University.
+I'm currently studying Business Analytics for Master in Arizona State University, looking forward to becoming a Data Analyst one day.
 Feel free to message me from the box below to talk about anything interesting.</p>
 	</div>
 </section>